Domaine Labruyère - Champ de Cour 2017

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-Oenologist Nadine Gublin vinified the entire harvest and aged it for eighteen months in barrels.
-The result is a wine that is intense both aromatically (red fruits, mineral notes) and on the palate.
-An expressive, dense Moulin-à-Vent that exudes a harmonious smoothness.
+Winemaker Nadine Gublin vinified the grapes whole and aged the wine for eighteen months in barrels.
+The result is a resounding success: this wine is intense both aromatically (red fruits, mineral notes) and in its structure on the palate.
+An expressive, full-bodied Moulin-à-Vent that exudes a harmonious smoothness.

 About the estate: